Professor Steffen Lehmann

 Recently, he has been the author of a report for UN ESCAP (2013) and contributed to the key UN document 'State of the Asia-Pacific Cities' Report (2014-15).
 He has been a strategic advisor to the International Advisory Board of the Emerging Sustainable Cities Initiative of the Inter-American Development Bank, Washington DC (2012–14); and to the United Nations Environment Programme (UN EP) ‘Resource-Efficient Cities’ International Working Group, Paris (2013); the International Consultative Committee for Establishing the UNESCO-Global Learning Cities Network, working with UNESCO and the UNESCO Institute for Lifelong Learning (Hamburg); and a member of the Advisory Board for the 8th Adelaide Festival of Ideas, South Australia (2013).
 In 2010, he was a member of a small group of Australian scientists selected by the Academy of Science to be part of the Government’s China Delegation, to speak at the Shanghai EXPO'2010 on ‘Urbanisation and Climate Change’.

 Steffen is currently a member of the UN ESCAP expert group preparing Habitat III, the 2016 world congress on urbanisation.

 Back to top

 Significant roles held

 In the last thirteen years, Professor Steffen Lehmann served in different professorial roles, building teaching quality and driving research activities:

-- 2014- : Head of School and Research Professor of Architecture, School of Built Environment, Curtin University, Perth;
+- 2014- : Head of School and Research Professor of Built Environment, School of Built Environment, Curtin University; and Director of CitiesLAB;

-- 2010-2014: Director of the Zero Waste Centre for Sustainable Design & Behaviour (sd+b) and Founding Director of the China-Australia Centre for Sustainable Urban Development; and as Chair and Research Professor of Sustainable Design at the University of South Australia, Adelaide;
+- 2010-2014: Director of the Centre for Sustainable Design & Behaviour (sd+b) and Founding Director of the China-Australia Centre for Sustainable Urban Development; and as Chair and Research Professor of Sustainable Design at the University of South Australia, Adelaide;

 - 2008-2010: Chairholder of the UNESCO Chair in Sustainable Urban Development for Asia and the Pacific;